ljmills/CSHL_Chromatin_Workshop_2024/README.md

  - `conda install -c bioconda seqtk` *download packages* <br />

 ## 1) Download FASTQ files from GEO/SRA
+- Create a directory in /scratch.global for this data
 - Head to the GEO page, the SRA Run Selector at the bottom of the page.
 - Select the FASTQ files you want to download and then create an Accession List.
 - Put that accession list onto MSI (sftp, FileZilla, On Demand)